Parathyroid hormone (PTH) blood testParathormone; Parathormone (PTH) intact molecule; Intact PTH

 - Disorders that increase phosphate or phosphorous levels in the blood, such as chronic kidney disease

-- Lack of calcium, which may be due to not eating enough calcium, not absorbing calcium, or losing too much calcium in your urine
+- Lack of calcium, which may be due to not eating enough calcium, not absorbing calcium in the gut, or losing too much calcium in your urine

 - Pregnancy or breastfeeding (uncommon)